2025 Solar Incentives Guide for Brookfield, CT - Tax Credits & Rebates

 When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

 The ITC applies to the total cost of installing a solar system, including the panels themselves as well as equipment, labor and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Brookfield solar panel installation expert.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local Brookfield solar panel installers directly.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Tax credits, rebates and more may be available at a more local level.
-Incentives might be handled by the state of Connecticut, or by your county or municipality.
-Some incentives might only be available for a limited time, while others are ongoing.
+There are more than just federal solar incentives; rebates, tax credits and more may be offered at the state and local level.
+These incentives might be given out by the Connecticut government, or by your county or municipality.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Brookfield